ndanumungata/alx-low_level_programming/0x00-hello_world/README.md

 The 2-assembler script generates the assembly code of a C code and save it in an output file.
 The 3-name script compiles a C file and creates an executable named cisfun.
 The 4-puts.c file prints exactly "Programming is like building a multilingual puzzle, followed by a new line using puts.
+The 5-printf.c file prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line using printf function.